gene-git/ssl-mgr/README.rst

 Once things are set up these can be run out of cron - renew, then wait, then roll.
 Clean and simple.

+N.B.
+DNSSEC is required for DANE otherwise it is not necessary.
+However, I do recommend using DNSSEC.
+I have also made available the tool I use to manage it [#dnstool]_

+There is a PDF version in the Docs directory if that is easier to read.

 Key Features
 ============